aws-samples/data-perimeter-policy-examples/service_control_policies/service_specific_controls/README.md

 This statement is included in the [restrict_nonvpc_deployment_scp](restrict_nonvpc_deployment_scp.json) and prevents users from creating [Amazon SageMaker Notebooks Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) that can access the internet through a VPC managed by SageMaker.
 For more details, see [Connect a Notebook Instance in a VPC to External Resources](https://docs.aws.amazon.com/sagemaker/latest/dg/appendix-notebook-and-internet-access.html) in the Amazon SageMaker documentation.

+### "Sid": "PreventUntrustedSNSEmailSubscriptions"

+This statement is included in the [restrict_sns_subscription_scp](/service_control_policies/service_specific_controls/restrict_sns_subscription_scp.json) and prevents users from subscribing email addresses that belong to domains other than the one denoted by <trusted_email_domain> to an SNS topic.
+See [Amazon SNS policy keys](https://docs.aws.amazon.com/sns/latest/dg/sns-using-identity-based-policies.html#sns-policy-keys) for more details.

+### "Sid": "PreventCreationOfServicePresignedURL"

+This statement is included in the [restrict_presignedURL_scp](service_control_policies/service_specific_controls/restrict_presignedURL_scp.json) and prevents users from creating Amazon S3 presigned URLs within specific services.